gracelang/language/standardPrelude/standard.md

     inBase (base:Number) -> String
     // a string representing self as a base number (e.g., 5.inBase 2 = "101")

+    isInteger -> Boolean
+    // true if number is an integer, i.e., a whole number with no fractional part

     truncated -> Number
     // number obtained by throwing away self's fractional part